waveform80/picamera/docs/fov.rst

 We've alluded briefly to some of the GPU processing going on in the sections above (gain control, exposure time, white balance, image encoding, etc).
-Time to reveal the final lie: the GPU is not, as depicted in the prior section, one monolithic component.
+Time to reveal the final lie: the GPU is not, previously shown, one giant component.
 Rather it is composed of numerous components each of which play a role in the camera's operation.

 The diagram below depicts a more accurate representation of the GPU side of